-- 1. Submitting another's work as one's own with or allowing another to submit one's work as though it were his or hers. - 2.
-Failure to properly acknowledge authorities quoted, cited, or consulted in the preparation of written work (plagiarism). - 3.
-The use of a textbook, notes, information on the internet, etc during an examination without permission of the instructor. - 4.
-The receiving or giving of unauthorized help on assignments. - 5.
-Tampering with experimental data to obtain a "desired" result or cheating results for experiments not done (dry labbing). - 6.
-Tampering with or destroying the work of others. - 7.
-Submitting substantial portions of the same academic work for credit or honors more than once without permission of the present instructor. - 8.
-Lying about these or other academic matters. - 9.
-Falsifying college records, forms or other documents. - 10.
-Unauthorized access of computer systems or files.
+- 1. Submitting another's work as one's own with or without permission from the other individual. - 2.
+Completing an assignment as a group and submitting multiple copies, representing the work either implicitly or explicitly as completed individually. - 3.
+Failing to properly acknowledge sources quoted, cited or consulted in the preparation of written work (plagiarism). - 4.
+Using a textbook or notes during an examination without permission of the instructor. - 5.
+Receiving or giving unauthorized help on assignments. - 6.
+Stealing a problem solution from an instructor. - 7.
+Tampering with experimental data to falsify desired results or creating results or creating results for experiments not done ("dry labbing"). - 8.
+Tampering with or destroying the work of others. - 9.
+Submitting substantial portions of the same academic work for credit oronors more than once without permission of the present instructor. - 10.
+Lying about these or other academic matters. - 11.
+Falsifying college records, forms or other documents. - 12.
+Accessing of unauthorized computer systems or files.